 The State Criminal Prosecution Field Clinic introduces students to state prosecution practice through an immersive experience that allows law students to act as Student Assistant District Attorneys, pursuant to a Student Practice Order from the Appellate Division, Second Department.
 Students have the opportunity to work closely with experienced prosecutors, participating in investigations, case preparation, witness interviews, as well as written and oral advocacy both inside and outside the courtroom.

 Students work in low-income taxpayer centers and with selected private practitioners, representing and assisting with cases on behalf of low-income clients.
 They learn how to analyze complex documentation, articulate tax concepts to low-income clients and advocate for these clients.
 They study such topics as tax return basics, collections, IRS examinations and Tax Court representation.

 VISUAL AND PERFORMING ARTS LAW FIELD CLINIC

+Students employ their legal skills to facilitate and protect the arts, and to protect the rights of art collectors and artists.
 Art law practice raises unique legal questions that arise in handling art objects and in managing cultural institutions, as well as issues surrounding responsible stewardship and ownership.
-Students extern with various arts-related institutions, including the Whitney Museum, the Brooklyn Academy of Music (BAM), Christie’s and the New York Foundation for the Arts.
+Students extern with various arts-related organizations, such as Lincoln Center, Christie's and Volunteer Lawyers for the Arts.